 “4am.
 Got to wake up before everyone else does.”

-It seemed there was a clear pattern here – all these successful people get up at silly ‘o’ clock in the morning, get some exercise, and are in the office by 6am or 7am.
+There seems to be a clear pattern here.
+After all, these successful people all get up at silly ‘o’ clock in the morning, get some exercise, and are in the office by 6am or 7am.

 As an in-betweener, I’ve got no chance.

-I now know that the important thing is having a morning routine full stop.
+Of course, I now know that the important thing is having a morning routine – full stop.

-Not one that starts in the middle of the night, and makes you look superhuman to readers of a Sunday newspaper, but one that works for you – a morning routine that does all the heavy lifting and sets you up in the best possible way to hit the ground running when you land at your desk.
+Not one that starts in the middle of the night, or makes you look superhuman to readers of a Sunday newspaper.
+No, I’m talking about one that works for you – a morning routine that does all the heavy lifting and sets you up in the best possible way to hit the ground running when you land at your desk.

 Even if it starts at 11am with “have a cup of coffee and watch TV”.
 If that’s what sets you up for a really productive, high-energy day, then go for it.
-If you’d be happier setting your alarm for 4am, doing a kettlebell workout, and being first in the office – good for you.
+And of course, if you’d be happier setting your alarm for 4am, swinging kettlebells, and being first in the office – good for you.

 It’s your routine.
 You choose.

 Richard Branson gets up at 5:45am every morning.
 Winston Churchill didn’t get out of bed until 11am.

 If you want new results, you need new routines.
 But they’ve got to work for you.
 Copying someone else’s just isn’t going to help in the slightest.